When Times Are Bad, It’s Important To Remember There Are Good People Doing Good Things In Our Communities

 This medal recognizes individuals for their exceptional long-term efforts and outstanding contributions to the well-being of their communities.

-The Ontario Medal of Good Citizenship recognizes Chaplain Page’s years of dedication to his community including his role as an NRPS Chaplain, a volunteer with Victim Services Niagara, a member of the NRPS Auxiliary Unit, his work with assisting refugees relocating to Niagara, and his work with local youth.
+The Ontario Medal for Good Citizenship recognizes Chaplain Page’s years of dedication to his community including his role as an NRPS Chaplain, a volunteer with Victim Services Niagara, a member of the NRPS Auxiliary Unit, his work with assisting refugees relocating to Niagara, and his work with local youth.

 NRPS Chief Bryon MacCulloch attended the event in Toronto.
 The Chief will be posting photos from the event on his official NRPS Twitter account: https://twitter.com/BryanMacCulloch.